Kākāpō Recovery Programme

 It’s well known that music gets people in the mood for love, so to support other innovations like Smart Eggs, we hatched a plan to help get endangered kākāpō in the mood to breed using the most romantic instrument in the world: the saxophone.

 Now, using saxophones to get kākāpō breeding is still in its experimental phase.
-But with only 147 birds left, we reckon it was worth a punt.
+But with (at the time) only 147 birds left, we reckoned it was worth a punt.

 See for yourself by watching the video, or show your support by donating to the Kākāpō Recovery Programme, or downloading the song for free below.